IsenfireLDC/eclipse_git_test/README.txt

 -------------------------------------------
-Source installation information for modders
+Source installation information for modders (Collaboration instructions are on the Wiki tab - https://github.com/IsenfireLDC/eclipse_git_test/wiki)
 -------------------------------------------
 This code follows the Minecraft Forge installation methodology.
 It will apply some small patches to the vanilla MCP source code, giving you and it access